-From traditional links golf courses of Tasmania to the championship Sandbelt region in Melbourne, Australia has some of the best courses in the world, and some hidden gems that are all worth exploring.
+From the traditional links golf courses of Tasmania to the championship Sandbelt region in Melbourne, Australia has some of the best courses in the world.
+There are also plenty of hidden gems that are all worth exploring.
+So if you’re questioning where to find a great golf destination, Australia is the answer.

 Barnbougle Dunes Golf Links